mong8se/buffish.nvim/Readme.md

 A buffer switcher in the spirit of [dirvish](https://github.acom/justinmk/vim-dirvish) or [vinegar](https://github.com/tpope/vim-vinegar).

-Opens a buffer list in the current window to choose to display in that same window.
+Opens a buffer list in the current window, so you can select a buffer to display in the same window.

 ## Usage